European Researchers´ Night

-European Researchers’ Night in Finland is organised by the University of Jyväskylä, the University of Tampere, the University of Oulu, the University of Lapland, the University of Helsinki, the University of Turku, the Åbo Akademi, the University of Eastern Finland, the Tampere University of Technology, Aalto University, the Hanken School of Economics, the Lahti University of Applied Sciences, Lahti University Campus, the University of the Arts Helsinki, VTT Technical Research Centre of Finland, the Federation of Finnish Learned Societies and the Heureka Science Centre.
+European Researchers’ Night in Finland is organised by the University of Jyväskylä, the University of Tampere, the University of Oulu, the University of Lapland, the University of Helsinki, the University of Turku, the Åbo Akademi, the University of Eastern Finland, the Tampere University of Technology, the Hanken School of Economics, the Lahti University of Applied Sciences, Lahti University Campus, the University of the Arts Helsinki, VTT Technical Research Centre of Finland, the Federation of Finnish Learned Societies and the Finnish Science Centre Heureka.

 This European Researchers' Night project is funded by the European Commission under the Marie Skłodowska-Curie actions under contract number 722854.